TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 *ii) private_pysystemtrade_repo is of course your repo.* \
 *iii) `GIT_TOKEN` is a environment variable set in the `docker-compose.yml` file - see the Parameterization section below.*

-3) Create a personal access token (if you are using github) and add it to the compose file under `GIT_TOKEN`
+4) Create a personal access token (if you are using github) and add it to the compose file under `GIT_TOKEN`
-4) Add public fork of ib_gateway as subtree - see "Add ib_gateway subtree" section below

 5) Fill parameters into project see "Parameterization" section below
 6) In the repo root folder write; \
 `docker compose up --build -d`